tteck/Proxmox/README.md

 <h1 align="center" id="heading"> Podman Home Assistant Container LXC </h1>
 <h3 align="center" id="heading"> With ZFS Filesystem Support </h3>
-To create a new Proxmox Podman Home Assistant Container, run the following from Proxmox web shell.
+To create a new Proxmox Podman Home Assistant Container, run the following in the Proxmox Shell.

  ([What is Podman?](https://youtu.be/lkg5QJsoCCQ))